Nicolette Larson: 1978–1983

 Larson's work with Commander Cody had led to her being signed to the C&W division of Warner Bros.
 Records.
 However her debut album Nicolette, released September 29, 1978, was an eclectic mix of rock, C&W and R&B.

 Despite the release of her album so late in the year, Larson was acclaimed Female Vocalist of 1978 by Rolling Stone, which wrote no one else could sound as if she were having so much fun on an album.
 Nicolette reached No. 15 on Billboard's album chart aided by the hit single "Lotta Love", a Neil Young composition.
-Larson's "Lotta Love" hit #1 on the Easy Listening/Adult Contemporary chart and went Top 10 Pop in February 1979, the same week the single off Comes a Time, "Four Strong Winds" (an Ian & Sylvia record with Larson uncredited on the single), debuted on the Hot 100 on its way to a No. 61 peak. ("Sail Away", a track featuring Larson, from the Comes a Time sessions or shortly afterwards, was included on the otherwise live Neil Young album Rust Never Sleeps, released in 1979.)
+Larson's "Lotta Love" hit #1 on the Easy Listening/Adult Contemporary chart and went Top 10 Pop in February 1979.
+Linda Ronstadt, Valerie Carter, Bill Payne, James Burton, and Patrick Simmons performed on the Nicolette album.

-Warner Brothers also issued the limited edition (5,000 copies) promo-only Live at the Roxy album comprising a December 20, 1978 concert given by Larson at the Sunset Boulevard nightclub.
-Larson was also featured on the No Nukes album recorded in September 1979 at Madison Square Garden, backed by the Doobie Brothers in her performance of "Lotta Love"; Larson can be seen in the No Nukes film but her performance was not included.
+In 1979 the Warner Brothers Music Show label issued 500 promotional copies of the 12" vinyl record album WBMS 103 titled "Nicolette Live at the Roxy" comprising a December 20, 1978, concert that given by Larson at the Sunset Boulevard nightclub.
+Larson was also featured on the No Nukes album recorded in September 1979 at Madison Square Garden, backed by the Doobie Brothers in her performance of "Lotta Love".

 Larson would be unable to consolidate the commercial success augured by her debut: the second single off Nicolette, "Rhumba Girl" just missed becoming a major hit for Larson at No. 48.
 Her second album, In the Nick of Time, released November 1979, failed to showcase Larson's voice attractively.
-Don Shewey in Rolling Stone wrote:Larson's rough-edged, down-home tone is definitely appealing – especially when she backs up the likes of Neil Young and Steve Goodman [whose High and Outside album featured a duet with Larson: "The One That Got Away"] – but as a soloist, her limited vocal resources are "severely taxed" – "It's symptomatic of Nicolette Larson's problems as a performer that the finest singing on In the Nick of Time is by Michael McDonald.
-'Let Me Go, Love'...McDonald's entrancing vocal presence...so overshadows Larson's that she seems to be playing second fiddle rather than sharing the lead.
+Don Shewey in Rolling Stone wrote:

+Larson's rough-edged, down-home tone is definitely appealing – especially when she backs up the likes of Neil Young and Steve Goodman [whose High and Outside album featured a duet with Larson: "The One That Got Away"] – but as a soloist, her limited vocal resources are "severely taxed" – "It's symptomatic of Nicolette Larson's problems as a performer that the finest singing on In the Nick of Time is by Michael McDonald.
+'Let Me Go, Love' ...
+McDonald's entrancing vocal presence ... so overshadows Larson's that she seems to be playing second fiddle rather than sharing the lead.
 Elsewhere, Larson is dwarfed by Ted Templeman's typically luxurious production".